kmerrill61/Statistics-Notes/content/STAT2430/index.md

 ---
-title: Welcome to Statistics For Engineering
+title: STAT2430
 ---

-Welcome to Stat2430!
+Welcome to Statistics for engineering!
 Here is a collection of markdown notes to accompany the class!

 ## Class Notes